microsoft/PartnerResources/_docs/Skilling/D365 Academy/index.md

 The **Dynamics 365 Academies** were recorded and produced by internal, Microsoft Cloud Solution Architects (CSA) purposely designed in an easy, consumable time format while organized logically by workloads such **[Business Central](/PartnerResources/skilling/d365-academy/business-central-academy/), [Commerce](/PartnerResources/skilling/d365-academy/d365-commerce-academy/), [Copilot](/PartnerResources/skilling/d365-academy/d365-copilot-academy), [Marketing](/PartnerResources/skilling/d365-academy/d365-marketing-academy),** and **[Sales](/PartnerResources/skilling/d365-academy/d365-sales-academy).** Choose the Academy that matches your interests to enhance your skills.

-In addition to **Academies**, **Dynamics 365 Learning Plans** **[Learning Plans](/PartnerResources/skilling/d365-academy/business-applications)** are the ideal complement to begin your journey by exploring concepts in greater detail and gain practical knowledge for real-world scenarios.
+In addition to **Academies**, the **Dynamics 365 Learning Plans** **[Learning Plans](/PartnerResources/skilling/d365-academy/business-applications)** are the ideal complement to begin your journey by exploring concepts in greater detail and gain practical knowledge for real-world scenarios.

 These resources are created and delivered by architects across the Global Partner Solutions (GPS) team and beyond, who are experts in their respective field.

 ## Learning Path
 ![D365 Organizational Chart]({{ site.baseurl }}/assets/msa/D365 Org.
 Chart.png)